eliottvincent/bay/README.md

 ### Installation

-The easiest solution is to **fork this repo**.
+The easiest solution is to [fork this repo](https://github.com/eliottvincent/bay/fork).
-If you want to start from a clean website, follow the steps bellow.
+If you want to start from a clean website, follow the steps bellow:

 Create a new Jekyll website:
 ```